LayoutDiff/layoutdiff-app-example/README.md

 A Flutter project to demonstrate how to use the LayoutDiff.
 Feel free to create Pull Requests with layout changes to see it working.

+# You can edit the code directly on Github and create a PR to see the CI pipeline with LayoutDiff working

 ## Dashboard Credentials

 You can see changes to be approved on https://app.layoutdiff.com/ using the below account: